 Lap Blanket - Custom make it and choose fabric that reminds him of the two of you.
 It's an easy thing to do - I can make a nice lap blanket in an afternoon, once I have the fabric.
 The one I made my sister recently was a reminder of how we used to go to Peets Coffee every time we visited.

-Gifts About the Future With Your Father
+Gifts For Future Activities With Your Father

 In this scenario you're dreaming about what your relationship could be like, based on what you know of him, and setting it up for future get-to-togethers.